puyanwei/CV/README.md

 ### Creativity

-A project I worked as a team to  was to debunk the idea that advertising has to spammy in order to be successful.
+A project I worked on was to debunk the idea that advertising has to spammy in order to be successful.
 We created a campaign called "Off The Wall", of which various items were left around south London with our branding and a link to our website that explained what we were trying to achieve.
 This ended in an exhibition event of our work.

+Here is an example of one of the stunts, the [balloon release](https://www.youtube.com/watch?v=Ry-25_HDpWs).

 I led and organized the team into smaller groups according to the item type and our scheduling.
 The result was that we delivered a website that was documenting in realtime that advertising can be memorable and personal.